italia/Satosa-Saml2Spid/README.pyFF.md

 ````
 When it finishes to download all the metadata it will expose a web catalog of them, and also a DiscoveryService.

+Useful things that we need to know
+1. pyFF uses by default a local sqllite db, automatically created in the working directory

 ## Advanced Topics
 I think that pyFF would a be a real stop application for the following goals: